-Here’s a list of 15 ridiculous people you WILL find at Indian Weddings:
+Here’s a list of all type of people you WILL find at Indian Weddings:

 2. The Self-proclaimed Wedding Juror